 Being from a community and having knowledge of local issues and problems affecting residents is a big advantage for any Member of Parliament.
-Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby High School from 1978 to 1984.
+Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby Grammar School (now Selby High).

 Nigel’s upbringing cannot be described as that of a “typical old school Tory”.
 His parents moved from South Yorkshire mining villages to the Selby area in the late 1950’s.
-His late mother worked as a school cleaner and for 20 years as a Home Help for NYCC.
-His father retired as school caretaker at Read School, Drax in the 1980's.
+His late mother worked as a school cleaner and for 20 years as a Home Help in the Selby area.
+His father finished his working career as the caretaker at Read School, Drax.

 Nigel left school aged 17 and early in his work career, was made redundant.
 Because of this, he was inspired to set up his first business aged 26.
-He started his telecommunications company from scratch with a £20 a week Enterprise Allowance Scheme Government grant and the company grew successfully year on year until it was acquired by a PLC in 1999/2000.
+He started his telecommunications company from scratch with a £20 a week Enterprise Allowance Scheme Government grant and the company grew successfully year on year and was acquired by a PLC in 1999.

 Nigel has held a number of ministerial positions.
 From September 2021 to September 2022, he was Minister of State at the Cabinet Office and attended Cabinet as Minister without Portfolio.